haikoschol/nglib/README.txt

 Installation
 ============

-The tarball is a standard Python distutils package that can be installed by running sudo python setup.py install

-This will install all command line scripts to /usr/local/bin/.
+To install run the script install.sh.
+This will install all command line scripts to /usr/local/bin.
+To uninstall, run uninstall.sh

-There is no way to uninstall a distutils package and the location where the files will be installed is platform dependent.
-So just delete /usr/local/bin/nglib*.
-If you want to get rid of the configuration and database to, delete ~/.nglib as well.